leeange/A-First-Look-at-Digital-Security/en/Glossary.md

   [Conversations](https://conversations.im/), the iOS client [ChatSecure](https://chatsecure.org/), or as a plugin for the desktop client [Gajim](https://gajim.org/).
-- **Encrypted Document Sharing** - There are many options to share files with our friends and colleagues, but few offer reliable solutions to make sure that our files are only accessed by the people we meant to share them with.
-When deciding how to share documents securely, we should check that the encryption takes place before it leaves our computer (end-to-end encryption) and that the web service we're using for storage does not have access to our encryption key.
+- **Encrypted File Sharing** - There are many options to share files with our friends and colleagues, but few offer reliable solutions to make sure that our files are only accessed by the people we meant to share them with.
+When deciding how to share files securely, we should check that the encryption takes place before it leaves our computer (end-to-end encryption) and that the web service we're using for storage does not have access to our encryption key.
 - **Encrypted Instant Messenger** - *See* ***Encrypted Chat***
-- **Encrypted Texting and Voice Apps** - To protect our phone communications, there are several options we can use for encrypting both texting and voice, for example [WhatsApp](https://www.whatsapp.com/).
+- **Encrypted Messaging and Voice Apps** - To protect our phone communications, there are several options we can use for encrypting both texting and voice, for example [WhatsApp](https://www.whatsapp.com/).
 Of all these, one in particular, [Signal](https://signal.org/), offers end-to-end encryption both